Password Strength Detection via Machine Learning: Analysis, Modeling, and Evaluation: DATA COLLECTION AND PREPROCESSING

 \section{DATA COLLECTION AND PREPROCESSING}

-This research employs real user data publicly leaked from networks to analyze the password database.
-We collected publicly leaked user information datasets from over 20 websites, including notable platforms such as JD, Taobao, and CSDN, yielding a total user data volume exceeding one billion records.
-These datasets have been compromised through various means, including internal leaks by website administrators and external breaches perpetrated by malicious actors who exploit vulnerabilities in social software, email systems, and institutional infrastructures.
-Such breaches often involve using social engineering or weak password protocols to secure unauthorized database access.
+Our study employs real user data publicly leaked from networks to analyze the password database.
+We collected publicly leaked user information datasets from over 20 websites, including notable platforms such as JD, Taobao, and CSDN, yielding a total user data volume exceeding one billion records \cite{bonneau2012science} \cite{li2014large}.
+These datasets have been compromised through various methods, including internal leaks by website administrators and external breaches perpetrated by malicious actors who exploit vulnerabilities in social software, email systems, and institutional infrastructures.
+Such breaches involve using social engineering or weak password protocols to secure unauthorized database access.
 This section selects 11 representative user datasets based on website types, categorized into lifestyle shopping, social forums, and video entertainment, with detailed sources in Table \ref{tab:web_source}.

 In the investigation of Chinese password databases, six representative user datasets have been selected.
 These datasets encompass individuals' personal information and associated passwords, totaling 62440436 records.
 A comprehensive overview of the user datasets is presented in Table \ref{tab:user_source}.